Links on Android Authority may earn us a commission. Learn more.

 High-end smartphones increasingly boast blazing-fast 90Hz, 120Hz, and even faster refresh rate displays.
-This sounds great on paper.
-It’s yet another way that smartphones attempt to differentiate themselves from one another.
+This sounds great on paper and it’s yet another way that smartphones attempt to differentiate themselves from one another.
 But should you buy a phone because of this latest display tech trend?
 It honestly depends.

-The benefits of high refresh rate phones and even how they work is rarely well understood.
-While games and content can look a lot smoother, whether it’s worth the extra battery consumption depends a lot on the user and the handset.
+The benefits of high refresh rate phones and even how they work are not always well understood.
+While games and content can look a lot smoother, whether it’s worth the extra battery consumption depends greatly on the user and the handset.
 With that in mind, here’s everything you need to know about display refresh rates.